Classic meatballs are delicious and easy to make, providing the perfect accompaniment to pasta, potatoes and grains.

 olive oil, for cooking

-In a large bowl combine the minced beef, breadcrumbs, parsley, egg, salt and pepper to form your meatball base.
+In a large bowl combine the minced beef, breadcrumbs, parsley, egg, onion, salt and pepper to form your meatball base.
 Remember to chop your onion finely to make sure your meatballs stay intact during cooking and serving.
 Also, make sure your breadcrumbs are not too soft: day-old crusty bread or ready-made breadcrumbs are ideal.
 Don’t be afraid to roll up your sleeves and mash the mix together with your clean hands.
 Before you move on to shaping your meatballs, fry a small amount of the mixture to check your seasoning, and adjust if needed.

 Lay out a clean chopping board or plate.
 Using a little water to stop the mixture sticking, roll the meat between your clean hands to form 24 meatballs, the size of large marbles.
 The smaller the meatball, the faster they will cook.
 If you have time, chill the meatballs for 15-30 minutes before cooking; this will help them keep their shape and make them easier to handle.